opensearch-project/documentation-website/FORMATTING_GUIDE.md

 Markdown table columns are automatically sized, and there is no need to specify a different number of dashes in the formatting.

-**Example**:
+**Example**

 ```
 Header 1 | Header 2
 :--- | :---
-Body 1 | Body 2 that is extremely lengthy but there is no need to specify its width
+Body 1 | Body 2, which is extremely lengthy, but there is no need to specify its width.
 ```

 To insert line breaks within tables, use `<br>`: